crutchcorn/ng-linked-signal-and-resource-demo/README.md

 As well as the ability to be Zoneless in Angular.

 This demo is a simple guess-n-check game of Pokemon.
 The game will randomly select an ID of a Pokemon and the user will have to guess the name of the Pokemon.

-# Installing the demo

-Currently, you need to clone the Angular repo and build it locally to use these features.
-Then, simply run `npm link @angular/core` to reference the new build in this project.